Soviet Union: Geography

-The Soviet Union, similarly to modern Russia, had the world's longest border, measuring over 60000 km, or 1 1/2 circumferences of Earth.
+The USSR, like Russia, had the world's longest border, measuring over 60000 km, or 1 1/2 circumferences of Earth.
 Two-thirds of it was a coastline.
-The country bordered (from 1945 to 1991): Norway, Finland, the Baltic Sea, Poland, Czechoslovakia, Hungary, Romania, the Black Sea, Turkey, Iran, the Caspian Sea, Afghanistan, China, Mongolia, and North Korea.
-The Bering Strait separated the country from the United States, while the La Pérouse Strait separated it from Japan.
+The country bordered Afghanistan, the People's Republic of China, Czechoslovakia, Finland, Hungary, Iran, Mongolia, North Korea, Norway, Poland, Romania, and Turkey from 1945 to 1991.
+The Bering Strait separated the USSR from the United States, while the La Pérouse Strait separated it from Japan.